Updated November 2020

-After being diagnosed with a blood clot (thrombosis), many patients are prescribed warfarin for treatment.
-Warfarin is a prescription drug that lowers the chance of blood clots developing in the body.
-This prevents blood clots from forming and causing deep vein thrombosis (DVT), pulmonary embolism (PE), stroke, heart attack, and more.
-Warfarin works by blocking the formation of vitamin K-dependent clotting factors, substances in the blood that cause clotting.
+After being diagnosed with a blood clot (thrombosis), your healthcare provider may prescribe warfarin for treatment.
+Warfarin is a medication that works by blocking the formation of vitamin-K-dependent clotting factors, which are substances in the blood that cause clotting.

 What does INR stand for?

-Doctors measure a patient’s INR level during a PT-INR test.
-The PT stands for prothrombin time.
-The test measures how much time it takes for a patient’s blood to clot.
-This test ensures that patients are receiving the dosage of warfarin that is right for them.
-If an INR score is too low, a patient can be at risk for a blood clot.
-However, if the INR is too high, patients could also experience bleeding.
+INR stands for international normalized ratio and is measured with a blood test called PT-INR.
+PT stands for prothrombin time.
+The test measures how much time it takes for your blood to clot and will determine if you’re receiving the right dose of warfarin.
+If your INR is too low, you could be at risk for a blood clot – but if it’s too high, you could experience bleeding.